 The INCLUDE "member" can also contain additional directory information.
 This means you can specify a directory path in the DD statement, and then a subdirectory and file stemming from that directory in the INCLUDE statement.
-"Example C: Putting a directory path in the DD statement and a subdirectory path in the INCLUDE statement" on page 47 and "Example D: Putting a directory path in the DD statement and using dot notation in the INCLUDE statement" on page 47 illustrate this.
+"Example C: Putting a directory path in the DD statement and a subdirectory path in the INCLUDE statement" and "Example D: Putting a directory path in the DD statement and using dot notation in the INCLUDE statement" illustrate this.